History of the Czech language: 14th century

 In the 14th century, Czech began to penetrate various literary styles.
 Official documents in Czech exist at the end of the century.
 The digraph orthography is applied.
 The older digraph orthography: ch = ch; chz = č; cz = c; g = j; rs, rz = ř; s = ž or š; w = v; v = u; zz = s; z = z; ie, ye = ě; the graphemes i and y are interchangeable.
 The vowel length is not usually denoted, doubled letters are used rarely.
 Obligatory regulations did not exist.
 This is why the system was not always applied precisely.

 After 1340, the later digraph orthography was applied: ch = ch; cz = c or č; g = j; rs, rz = ř; s = s or š; ss = s or š; w = v; v = u; z = z or ž, syllable-final y = j; ie, ye = ě.
 The graphemes i and y remain interchangeable.
 The punctuation mark is sometimes used in various shapes.
 Its function is to denote pauses.

-The changes of ’u > i (kl’úč > klíč 'key') and ’o > ě (koňóm > koniem '(to) horses') took place.
+The changes of ’u > i (kl’úč > klíč 'key') and ’o > ě (koňóm > koniem '(to) horses') took place; they did not appear in Slovak.
 The so-called main historical depalatalization, initiated in the 13th century, was finished.
 Palatalized (softened) consonants either merged with their hard counterparts or became palatal (ď, ť, ň).
 The depalatalization did not temporarily concern hard and soft l, which merged to one middle l later at the turn of the 14th and 15th centuries.
 In this context, the phoneme ě [ʲe] disappeared.
 The short ě either changed to e or was dissociated to j + e (pěna [pjena] 'foam') before labial consonants in the pronunciation.
 The long ě was diphthongized to ie (chtieti 'to want', čieše 'goblet', piesek 'sand').
 At the same time, the long ó was diphthongized to uo (sól > suol 'salt').

 In pronunciation, regressive assimilation of voice was enforced (with the exception of h, ř and v).
 The voicedness became the main contrastive feature of consonants after the disappearance of palatalization.
 The original pronunciation of v was probably bilabial (as preserved in some Eastern-Bohemian dialects in syllable-final positions: diwnej 'peculiar', stowka 'a hundred'), but in the 14th century, the articulation was adapted to the unvoiced labiodental f.
 Prothetic v- has been added to all words beginning with o- (voko instead of oko 'eye') in the Bohemian dialects since this period.

 In morphology, the future tense of imperfective verbs was fixed.
 The type budu volati 'I will call' became preferred to other types (chc’u volati 'I want to call', jmám volati 'I have to call', and budu volal 'I will have called').
 The contrastive feature of imperfectiveness was also stabilized.
 The perfectivization function of prefixes and the imperfectivization function of suffixes are applied.
 As a consequence of this, aorist and imperfect start disappearing little by little and are replaced by the perfect (now called preterite, since it became the only past tense in Czech).
 The periphrastic passive voice is formed.